What is product development?

 It was the newfound capabilities it provided that allowed the vacuum to take off as well as it did.
 James Dyson's new direction in branching off of an existing product brought the entire company great success, with Dyson’s work being a classic example of how to incorporate timeless innovation in collaboration with new technology.

-The screening stage is designed to filter out the viable ideas from those originally generated.
-Discouraging and ultimately eliminating the pursuit of costly, unfeasible ideas and unnecessary variation in workloads and work processes, which lead to distractions and delays.
 Product managers play a crucial role in defining the long-term mission of a project and building a clear, realistic plan to reach the desired result at this stage.

 Analyzing, testing and researching, and checking to see if someone doesn’t already have a patent on your exact product idea are all crucial to this process as a patent protects an idea for a specific invention for a certain period.
-If you were to spend the money to manufacture and sell a product without checking for an existing patent, it could lead to expensive conflicts.

-Phase three: product concept development
+Stage three: Product concept development

 Concept development involves the business conducting a SWOT analysis to identify strengths, weaknesses, opportunities, and threats to a potential gap in the existing market.

-Undertaking research and finding out potential costs, revenues, and profits arising from the product all come under phase three.
 This phase is, arguably, the most critical stage of the entire development process.
 After all, keeping the target audience at the forefront throughout the entire process is crucial.

 At this stage, the product manager needs to ensure that all team members work harmoniously to achieve the main goal by clearly communicating the requirements to the development team and organizing the development process in the most efficient yet effective way.